LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Star Trek: Voyager - A journey beyond

 25 years on, Voyager remains an incredibly strong series with a very strong lead, Kate Mulgrew thrives as Janeway, a person who was born to lead one of the most diverse crews Starfleet had seen and go down in Star Trek history as one of the finest incarnations of the Star Trek franchise.

-Related show tags: STAR TREK, STAR TREK: DEEP SPACE NINE, STAR TREK: THE NEXT GENERATION, STAR TREK: VOYAGER MORE FEATURES Horror Channel brings suspense and splatter to its July line-up
+Related show tags: STAR TREK, STAR TREK: DEEP SPACE NINE, STAR TREK: THE NEXT GENERATION, STAR TREK: VOYAGER MORE FEATURES Carpenter, Cronenberg and Eli Roth lead a summer charge of seasonal shockers on Horror Channel this July

 If its action packed, sci-fi infused drama you are after then First Wave is the series for you.
 With Hollywood legend Francis Ford Coppola on board as one of the Executive Producers the series ran for 66 action-packed episodes which managed to combine high-quality drama with a cool conspiracy theory strand.